Delaware Supreme Court Commission on Law & Technology

 The Commission will create a knowledge bank of opinions and articles relating to ethical issues involving technology and the practice of law.

 In addition, the Commission will create and present educational programs for Delaware lawyers on ethics and technology.

-According to Justice Ridgely, “The Court expects the Commission to become a valuable resource not only to all Delaware judges and lawyers for issues related to technology and ethics in the practice of law but also to serve as a model for other states who are interested in assisting their judges and lawyers maintain their professional competence in technology.”
+According to former Justice Ridgely, “The Court expects the Commission to become a valuable resource not only to all Delaware judges and lawyers for issues related to technology and ethics in the practice of law but also to serve as a model for other states who are interested in assisting their judges and lawyers maintain their professional competence in technology.”